rblades/dhworkbook_master/docs/module-1/Exercises.md

     |-'this.doc'
 ```

 Things can get messy quite quickly.
 Imagine that you also have several spreadsheets in there as well, images, snippets of code... we don't want this.
 What we want is a way of managing the evolution of your files.
-We do this with a program called [Git](https://git-scm.com/).
+We do this with a program called [git](https://git-scm.com/).
 Git is not a user-friendly piece of software, and it takes some work to get your head around.
 Git is also very powerful, but fortunately, the basic uses to which most of us put it to are more or less straightforward.
-There are many other programs that make use of Git for version control; these programs weld a graphical user interface on top of the main Git program.
+There are many other programs that make use of git for version control; these programs weld a graphical user interface on top of the main git program.
 For now, we'll content ourselves with the [Github website](http://github.com), which does the same thing more or less, but from a browser.

 Firstly, let's define some terms.